Bilawal appears before NAB as PPP workers clash with police

 “I have not been involved in day to day business activity which is why NAB gave me a questionnaire which I will answer after consulting my lawyer,” Bilawal said.

-Bilawal was critical of the NAB Chairman Justice (retd) Javed Iqbal, stating that he should not have given interview to a journalist.
+Bilawal was critical of the NAB Chairman Justice (R) Javed Iqbal, stating that he should not have given interview a journalist.

+Meanwhile, Asif Zardari’s daughter Bakhtawar Bhutto Zardari said Pakistan has not seen this kind of state brutality.

 Aseefa Bhutto Zardari, sister of Bakhtawar, said the NAB’s black law can’t be washed away by water canons.